Jan Dismas Zelenka

-Jan Dismas Zelenka (16 October 1679 – 23 December 1745), baptised Jan Lukáš Zelenka was a Bohemian composer and musician of the Baroque period.
+Jan Dismas Zelenka (16 October 1679 – 23 December 1745) was a Czech composer and musician of the Baroque period.
 His music is admired for its harmonic inventiveness and mastery of counterpoint.

 Zelenka was raised in Central Bohemia, educated in Prague and Vienna, and spent his professional life in Dresden.
 The greatest success during his career was the performance of the extensive composition Sub olea pacis et palma virtutis in the presence of the Emperor Charles VI, shortly after his coronation as king of Bohemia in 1723.